Baylor vs. TCU NCAA Football Odds, Plays and Insights | November 6, 2021

 - TCU has one win against the spread in eight games this year.

-- This year, the Horned Frogs are winless against the spread when entering a game as an underdog of 6.5 points or more.

-- TCU's games this season have hit the over four times in seven opportunities (57.1%).
+- TCU's games this year have gone over the point total in 57.1% of its opportunities (four times in seven games with a set point total).

 - The Horned Frogs have 12 giveaways this season, while the Bears have 13 takeaways .